rlee36/csif_globus/README.md

                            i.
-This step performs the registration step with the Globus service and prints out a setup key, which can be used to configure an installed Globus Connect Personal to use that registration.
+This step performs the registration step with the Globus service and prints out a setup key, which can be used to configure an installed Globus Connect Personal to use that registration. ii.
+C:\PATH_TO_Globus_CLI\globus gcp create mapped "YOUR GCP DISPLAY NAME" (confirm you have created Collection ID and Setup Key)
+                               Message:       Endpoint created successfully
+                               Collection ID: a12345678-0a12-12ab-abcd-a1234567bcdf
+                               Setup Key:     12a3b45c-1234-12a3-ab3c-ab123cedfg45

 3. The researcher creates a folder and collects data from the shared instrument.
 4. The system admin configures the access to the folder, where data has been collected.